vidya-gaem-awards/vidya-gaem-awards/README.md

 We'd appreciate it if you at least made an effort to make the frontend look a bit different, but if you don't, whatever.

  * All PHP and Javascript files are licensed under the [MIT License](http://opensource.org/licenses/MIT).
- * All the .tpl files and images are licensed under [Creative Commons Attribution 3.0](http://creativecommons.org/licenses/by/3.0/deed.en_GB).
+ * All the HTML and images are licensed under [Creative Commons Attribution 3.0](http://creativecommons.org/licenses/by/3.0/deed.en_GB).

 Because we're lazy/efficient we also used a bunch of code that other people had already written, which are listed here: